RevoTale/js-package-utils/README.md

 # eslint-config
 Strict and eloquent config for ESLint.
+Supports React and Typescript.